Outdoor Air Monitoring in the Willowbrook Community

 - Technical Document: Quality Assurance Project Plan

-- Potential issure regarding previous ethylene oxide monitoring results
+- Potential issue regarding previous ethylene oxide monitoring results

 EPA will be monitoring outdoor air near the Sterigenics facility to better understand the levels of ethylene oxide (EtO) in the air.
 The first monitors began collecting air samples on Nov.
 13, 2018.
 Read the Ethylene Oxide Ambient Sampling Plan for Sterigenics (Willowbrook, IL)

-- Yellow stars: Two (2) locations where we expect to see the highest concentrations of EtO
+- Two (2) locations where we expect to see the highest concentrations of EtO

-- Green circles: Three (3) neighborhood locations downwind of the facility to understand residential concentrations of EtO
+- Three (3) neighborhood locations downwind of the facility to understand residential concentrations of EtO

-- Blue diamonds: Three (3) locations requested by the local communities
+- Three (3) locations requested by the local communities

 To find the best locations for placing the monitors, EPA first looked at the emission measurements collected at the Sterigenics facility (stack tests) in September 2018.
 We then conducted a technical assessment, including consideration of local wind patterns to see where the emissions might drift in the air during the winter season.
 In addition, we also consulted with the local community to get their input on monitoring locations.
 Based on this information, EPA selected eight locations that will provide the best picture of EtO concentrations in the outdoor air in the communities around the Sterigenics facility.